configcat/github-action-feature-flag-cleanup/README.md

 on: push
 name: Example Workflow
 jobs:
-  ConfigCatCodeReferences:
+  ConfigCatFeatureFlagCleanup:
-    name: ConfigCat Code References
+    name: ConfigCat Feature Flag Cleanup
     runs-on: ubuntu-latest
     steps:
     - uses: actions/checkout@v1
-    - name: ConfigCat Feature Flag Reference Validator
+    - name: ConfigCat Feature Flag Cleanup
-      uses: configcat/feature-flag-reference-validator-action@master
+      uses: configcat/github-action-feature-flag-cleanup@master
       with:
         configcat-api-key: ${{ secrets.CONFIG_CAT_API_KEY }}
         fail-on-warnings: false
 ```

-> We strongly recommend that you update the second uses attribute value to reference the latest tag in the [configcat/feature-flag-reference-validator-action](https://github.com/configcat/feature-flag-reference-validator-action) repository.
+> We strongly recommend that you update the second uses attribute value to reference the latest tag in the [configcat/github-action-feature-flag-cleanup](https://github.com/configcat/github-action-feature-flag-cleanup) repository.
 This pins your workflow to a latest version of the action.

 Commit this file under a new branch and submit as a PR to your code reviewers to be merged into your master branch.

-> Feature Flag Reference Validator are not blocked by PR approval.
+> Feature Flag Cleanup are not blocked by PR approval.
 To block the PR use `fail-on-warnings: true`

-As shown in the example above, the workflow should run on the push event and contain an action provided by the [configcat/feature-flag-reference-validator-action](https://github.com/configcat/feature-flag-reference-validator-action) repository.
+As shown in the example above, the workflow should run on the push event and contain an action provided by the [configcat/github-action-feature-flag-cleanup](https://github.com/configcat/github-action-feature-flag-cleanup) repository.